awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/Helpful_Resources/Generate_Custom_HTML_WAFR_Report/2_python_code.md

 pre: "<b>2. </b>"
 ---

-## Python version using Boto3 Library {#python}
+## generateWAFReport.py
+The purpose of this python script is to generate a HTML file that displays some basic Well-Architected Workload information as well as each best practice that was unchecked for any question that has been answered.
+As part of the report generation, it will also incorporate the specific improvement plan content and display it in-line with each unchecked best practice.

 This utility was created using the the [AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/).
 This file assumes you have already setup your AWS credential file, and uses the default profile for all interactions.

+{{% notice warning %}}
-The code has been broken up into functions which accept various parameters, so you can pull those out and place them into integration points in your environment.
-There is error checking for most of the various API calls, but the code should not be considered production ready.
+There is error checking for most of the various API calls, but the code should **not** be considered production ready.
 Please review before implementing in your environment.
+{{% /notice %}}

 ## Parameters
 ```